hermangroup/docs/masternodes/setup-cdmn.rst

 If you are using a hosting service, they may provide you with their public key, and you can skip this step.
-If you are hosting your own masternode or have agreed to provide your host with the BLS private key, generate a BLS public/private keypair in Dash Core by clicking **Tools > Debug console** and entering the following command::
+If you are hosting your own masternode or have agreed to provide your host with the BLS private key, generate a BLS public/private keypair in Historia Core by clicking **Tools > Debug console** and entering the following command::

   bls generate